-7. Understand the importance of information to business operations
+7. Ui 7.
+Understand the importance of information to business operations

 7.1 The role of information in the work of the finance function

+Learn ers need to understand:
-- 7.1.1 the importance of providing useful information

-- 7.1.2 the characteristics of useful information:
+the importance of providing useful information the characteristics of useful information:

-- comparable
+1.1.2 - comparable

 - consistent

 - understandable

 - relevant and reliable

 - timely

-- 7.1.3 the use of digital technologies for financial data collection, processing and disseminating information
+7.1.3 the use of digital technologies for financial data collection, processing and disseminating information

-- 7.1.4 the information and documentation received by the finance function:
+7.1.4 the information and documentation received by the finance function:budgetary

-- budgetary

-- inventory control and costing information
+inventory control and costing information

-- information from suppliers and customers
+information from suppliers and customers

 - purchase orders

 - remittance advice

 - statements

 - supplier invoices

 - credit notes

-- 7.1.5 the information and documentation produced by the finance function:

-- information to help management decision making
+7.1.5 the information and documentation produced by the finance function:information to help management decision making

 - budgetary information

 - cash information

 - taxation information

-- information for suppliers and customers
+information for suppliers and customers

 - sales invoices

 - credit notes

 - statements.

-7.2 The importance of data and information security
+7.2 The in mportance of data and information security

+Learn ers need to know:

 7.2.1 why it is important to ensure the security of data and information

-- 7.2.2 why it is important to maintain privacy and confidentiality - 7.2.3 the implications for the organisation if data and information is not secure - 7.2.4 how data and information is retained securely: using passwords, archiving, backups and restricting access - 7.2.5 the importance of cybersecurity.
+7.2.2 why it is important to maintain privacy and confidentiality 7.2.3 the implications for the organisation if data and information is not secure 7.2.4 how data and information is retained securely: using passwords, archiving, backups and restricting access 7.2.5 the importance of cybersecurity.